simp/pupmod-simp-simpkv/REFERENCE.md

    * Other keys for configuration specific to the backend may also be present.
-* **'environment'** `String`: Puppet environment to prepend to keys.

-  * When set to a non-empty string, it is prepended to the key used in the backend operation.
-  * Should only be set to an empty string when the key being accessed is truly global.
+* **'global'** `Boolean`: Set to `true` when the key being accessed is global.
+Otherwise, the key will be tied to the Puppet environment of the node whose manifest is being compiled.

-  * Defaults to the Puppet environment for the node.
+  * Defaults to `false`
 * **'softfail'** `Boolean`: Whether to ignore simpkv operation failures.

   * When `true`, this function will return a result even when the